 We have placed orders for approximately 80% of the plant and machinery required for the Proposed Facility, in terms of the aggregate estimated cost of plant and machinery for the Proposed Facility (net of contingency).
-Any subsequent initial expenditure in relation to the Proposed Facility will be funded from the IndusInd Facility or infusion of funds into YFCPL by our Company, until the Net Proceeds are available to our Company for investment in YFCPL.

-[^]A portion of the estimated cost denominated in USD has been converted at 1 USD = ₹ 74.50 (based on prevailing foreign exchange rates at the time of issuing the purchase order) and another denominated in CHF has been converted at 1 CHF = ₹ 81.00 (based on prevailing foreign exchange rates at the time of issuing the purchase order).
+[^]A portion of the estimated cost denominated in USD has been converted at 1 USD = ₹74.50 (based on prevailing foreign exchange rates at the time of issuing the purchase order) and another denominated in CHF has been converted at 1 CHF = ₹81.00 (based on prevailing foreign exchange rates at the time of issuing the purchase order).